srg-bnd/srg-bnd/README.md

 ### About Me

-- :telescope: I’m a Fullstack Software Engineer since 2018
+💻 I’m a Fullstack Software Engineer since 2018

-- :student: Bachelor's degree in Computer Science from 2019
+🎓 Bachelor's degree in Computer Science from 2019

-- :mailbox: How to reach me: [@srg_bnd](https://t.me/s/srg_bnd)
+✉ How to reach me: [@srg_bnd](https://t.me/s/srg_bnd)

 ---

 ### Languages and Tools